gooooer/gooooer.github.io/_pages/about.md

 My long-term goal is to pursue a Ph.D. in biomedical sciences and contribute to longevity-focused and translational research, combining experimental biology with computational modeling and machine intelligence.

-Outside of research and engineering, I am an endurance athlete (multiple Ironman finishes) and a volunteer with the Trauma Intervention Program, supporting individuals and families during acute crises.
+Outside of research and engineering, I am an endurance athlete with multiple Ironman finishes and a volunteer with the [Trauma Intervention Program](https://www.tipoflasvegas.org/), supporting individuals and families during acute crises.